Where you place your Blink camera helps you get the view that you want.

 To be alerted to people, rather than animals, you might place the camera so the view is above the ground high enough to not be triggered by the animal or their tail.

-If you are primarily interested in arriving visitors and deliveries, it may be useful to mount the camera looking towards the doorway, so random pedestrians or stray animals are not likely to enter the camera view, triggering a motion alert.
+If you are primarily interested in arriving visitors and deliveries, it may be useful to mount the camera looking towards the doorway, so random pedestrians or stray animals are not likely to enter the camera view and trigger a motion alert.
 Remember that motion across the screen (side to side) is more effective for detection than action moving toward the camera.

 After you set motion sensitivity, it is a good idea to test it.
 Set motion detection for the camera to "On" and "Arm" the system, then walk into the camera view.
 Depending on your results, adjust the motion sensitivity setting, or shift the camera view, or adjust the infrared LED brightness.

 In some cases, sources of sudden, or large temperature change can trigger a motion alert.
 Some examples to consider are intermittent activation of a heater pilot light, heat vent on an exterior wall, or a location that is exposed to concentrated reflections during certain parts of the day.

 Blink cameras are able to block off motion detection in certain areas that you set.
-Below is an image representing areas that were blocked from triggering a motion alert by tree motion, moving tree shadow, or blowing leaves.
+Below is an image representing areas that were blocked from triggering a motion alert from tree motion, moving tree shadows, or blowing leaves.

-To learn more about blocking areas from motion detection, go here.
+Click to learn more about blocking areas from motion detection, by configuring Activity Zones.